Cove PREP offers specialized behavioral treatment for adolescent male sex offenders.

 Clinical Services Manager & Therapists: These people have the key responsibility for the therapy portion of the program.
 They work with the psychiatrist and psychologist to develop individual treatment plans for each resident.
 They conduct sexual offender and Dialectical Behavioral Therapy groups each week.
 These groups help residents address their patterns of sexual offending and learn to change their thoughts, attitudes and behaviors.
 The therapists also conduct individual and family therapy sessions.
 They communicate closely with Probation or other treatment providers.

 Shift Supervisors: These people oversee the activities on each shift and ensure that the schedule is followed and that any problems on the milieu are addressed quickly and appropriately.
-They provide supervision and direction for the Residential Counselors and work with residents to resolve conflicts or concerns.
+They provide supervision and direction for the Behavioral Health Associates and work with residents to resolve conflicts or concerns.
 They develop behavioral plans and reward systems to help residents take steady, small steps to reach their goals.

 Nurse: The nurse coordinates all medical care in the facility.
 She works with the residents, medical doctor, psychiatrist, pharmacy, dentist, etc. to make sure that all medical concerns are dealt with quickly and appropriately.
 The nurse also makes certain that residents receive all immunizations necessary and will assist with special diets or any other special needs related to resident health.